codiga/chrome-extension/README.md

 Now you can filter your search until you find the desired snippet.
 If we're missing something, take the time to create and share it for others.

 ## Getting Started

-### Installation

-This extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/codiga/dbkhkhonmelajjempmoadocgneoadjge) where you can install it by clicking "Add to Chrome"

 ### Development